Supervising and Placing Children with Special Health Care Needs

 Individualized Health Care Plan (IHCP)

-The IHCP Team includes the following individuals:
+The IHCP Team may include the following individuals:

 • The child’s primary care physician or other health care professional designated by the physician